svery/Calligraphy-Guidelines/README.md

 - adjustable slant and slant frequency
 - adjustable line weight and style

-Todo (stuff people may want but I don't particularly care for):
+Update 06182016

+Added functionalities:

+- Now supports different units (all units supported by LaTeX including mm, cm, in, pt)

-- nib ladders
+- Toggleable nib ladder for all lines or just one.

-- short ascenders / descenders
+- Optional short ascenders and descenders (again, you can can change the [line type](https://en.wikibooks.org/wiki/LaTeX/PGF/TikZ#Line_pattern)).

-- proper form (Google doc?)
+- Toggleable fill in line spacing